History of the Hollyford Valley

 Explorer James Cook visited the area and was overawed by this land of mountains and wild coastline.
 Captain Alabaster, a whaler, was one of the first Europeans to explore the valley.
 In 1863 he met Ngāi Tahu chief Tūtoko at Martins Bay and named the chief’s daughters Sara and May.
 Dr. James Hector, the first provincial geologist of Otago, visited later the same year and named the hills either side of Martins Bay after the girls.

 Dr. Hector travelled up the Hollyford Valley and across the Southern Alps to Queenstown, and reported favourably on timber, indications of gold, iron, copper and zinc in the area.
-He also suggested a road through the area could be built, the idea still being a controversial issue to this day.
+He also suggested a road through the area could be built, a controversial idea that occasionally still arises today.

 Attempted development

-Sealers, whalers, gold hunters and fortune seekers soon arrive to settle the area; they start to build a small town, known as Jamestown, and attempt to clear the lowland forests for farming.
-But it is a harsh and unforgiving land and despite the best endeavours of these people they just couldn’t tame the land and Jamestown plus the settlement at Martins Bay were doomed by the conditions and isolation.
+Sealers, whalers, gold hunters and fortune seekers soon arrived to settle the area; they started to build a small town, known as Jamestown, and attempted to clear the lowland forests for farming.
+But it is a harsh and unforgiving landscape and despite the best endeavours of these people they couldn’t tame the land leaving Jamestown and the settlement at Martins Bay doomed by the conditions and isolation.

 Today all that remains of Jamestown is the site marked by ancient rose bushes and apple trees.
-At Jerusalem Creek there are sycamore trees that were planted by the early settlers and a few straggly rose bushes also survive further up the coast at Big Bay.
+At Jerusalem Creek there is a sycamore tree that was planted by the early settlers and a few straggly rose bushes also survived further up the coast at Big Bay.

 Track History